ROZALIYA0206/whitepaper/technical.md

 ### Economic Sustainability

 Validators will start to create blocks and generate a fixed reward for securing the network.
-For every block generated, a validator who created it will receive all transaction fees.
+For every block generated, the validator who created it will receive all transaction fees.
 Every validator has the same opportunity to create a block.

 ### Block Rewards